Our glycolic acid treatments

 • Unclog pores and prevent imperfections.

-Particularly recommended for treating pigmentation spotspigmentation spots, blotchy complexions and to get rid of blackheads and other imperfectionsGlycolic acid also promotes cell renewal and the synthesis of collagen and elastin.
+Particularly recommended for treating pigmentation spots, blotchy complexions, blackheads and other imperfections, glycolic acid also promotes cell renewal, as well as collagen and elastin synthesis.
 Multi-active, glycolic acid is an essential ingredient in any anti-aging beauty routine.

 How do I use glycolic acid?